-If you're using Talk Professional or Enterprise and configured it in your call recording options, callers can opt-in or opt-out of call recording by pressing 3.
+You can configure your call recording options so callers can opt-in or opt-out of call recording by pressing 3.
 This functionality helps you to remain legally compliant by preventing sensitive and personal end-user data from being stored in call recordings.
 Additionally, it gives more flexibility and control over how you manage privacy and data security in Talk.

 For information about how to set up call recording in Talk for phone lines and digital lines, see Managing call recording options in Talk.

 Setting up call recording permissions (opt-in or opt-out)

 You can configure opt-in or opt-out for each of your Talk phone numbers.
 You can find the call recording opt-in or opt-out settings on the Call recording tab for each Talk numbers.
 If you are using a digital line, some of these settings won't apply.

 - Always record calls (all): All inbound and outbound calls are recorded.